cycloss/dotfiles/.github/readme.md

 Colors for the prompt and syntax highlighting are configured as hex codes and therefore won't show up properly unless your terminal emulator supports true colors. `echo $COLORTERM` will output `truecolor` if it does.

-## Repo Setup
+## Install

 - Install zsh if not already installed

-- Clone the repo (depth 1 for if you want it to be minimal don't care about the history):
+- Clone the repo (depth 1 for if you want it to be minimal and don't care about the history):

 ```shell
 git clone --depth=1 --bare https://github.com/cycloss/dotfiles.git ~/.dotfiles